Classic tapioca pudding dressed up for a party with chocolate and almonds - so comforting and delicious. (Skip to recipe.)

 chocolate curls and toasted slivered almonds for garnish (optional)

-*I used Earth’s Own Almond Fresh vanilla almond milk and found that it was sweet enough on its own and needed no additional sugar.
+*The brand of vanilla almond milk that I used was sweet enough on its own and needed no additional sugar.
 Depending on the sweetness of the brand you use, you will have to taste and adjust the sweetening in the recipe.
 If you use regular dairy milk, you will definitely have to sweeten the pudding a bit.

 Put the seed tapioca and the almond milk into a large saucepan.
 Bring to a boil over medium-high heat, stirring constantly, then reduce heat and simmer, stirring often, for about 20 minutes, or until half the tapioca beads are translucent.
 Some beads will still be white in the center, but they will gradually become clear as the pudding cools.
 Taste to be sure they are not still crunchy inside.

 Remove from heat and add the chocolate, cinnamon and almond extract.
 Stir until the chocolate is evenly melted.
 Taste and add sweetener if needed.
 Stir in the whipping cream or coconut milk.
 Taste once more (such a chore).

 Let cool 5 minutes, stirring occasionally, then pour into a bowl or individual serving dishes and cover with plastic wrap laid directly on the pudding to prevent a skin from forming on the top.